 Nadija Szram

-Inspired by the colors and textures of the natural world as well unseen worlds, Nadija strives to have the viewer have an experience with the art by adding texture, layers, and modern materials with reflective qualities and techniques that add movement and energy to the art.
+Inspired by the colors and textures of the natural world as well unseen worlds, Nadija strives to have the viewer have an experience with the art and to raise the vibration of a room.
+This is by adding texture, layers, and modern materials with reflective qualities and techniques that add movement and energy to the art.
 Most of her artwork will reveal different views in the changing light of the day.

 In the last year Nadija has had two gallery shows and most recently has been working steadily taking commissions for portraiture, figurative and seascapes as well as a dog portrait.